 Hyperfocal distance is a distance beyond which all objects can be brought into acceptable focus and this is the focus distance that provides the maximum depth-of-field.
 Some lenses have focusing scales visible on the lens' body, but most do not.
 A focusing scale allows you to see what area will be in focus given a specific f/stop.
 For those without focusing scales, thanks to smart phones and tablets, there are now free apps available that allow you to quickly calculate the depth-of-field and hyperfocal distance.
 By using one of these resources, you can quickly determine where to focus your lens and still achieve your maximum depth-of-field.

 Keep in mind that your camera's exposure meter is not necessarily measuring everything perfectly.
 As I explained earlier, your light meter is assuming that bright fluffy snow is actually gray, and you will end up with gray snow.
 When shooting snow a photographer typically has to increase their exposure +2/3 to +1-2/3 stops.
 (This is something that your camera cannot tell you — you just have to know.)
 And scenes with a lot of contrast may be too difficult for your meter to accurately measure.
-The best way to assess proper exposure is through the photograph's histogram (which will be the subject of a future article).
+The best way to assess proper exposure is through the photograph's histogram (please see Understanding Histograms).